 Medical Billing Fraud

 Under the Medical Billing Fraud are upcoding, unbundling, and billing for services not provided.
-As a general overview, a fraudster violates the False Claims Act when a whistleblower exposes his intent against the government.
+As a general overview, a fraudster violates the False Claims Act when a medicare whistleblower exposes his intent against the government.

 Upcoding takes place when a healthcare provider sends a bill to Medicare that contains pieces of information, exaggerating the time, procedures, the staff, and materials involved to pay for a higher rate.